Frequently Asked Questions

-In many cases it may be easier to bring the actual items in to us.
-It may be a good idea to call us first to let us know what type of items you have, to make sure they are suitable.
+In many cases it may be easier to bring the items in to us.
+Please phone first to let us know the type of items you have in mind to ensure they are suitable for consignment.

 11. How long is the consignment period?

 The consignment period is 180 days (6 months).

 12. What if my items haven’t sold by the end of the consignment period?